 Fit Criterion: The developers must make a “complaint form” for players to report other players for toxic behavior and any kind of harassment.
 We also need to make sure that harassment policy is updated every 3 months, so 4 times in a year.

-Acceptance Tests: 16f1
+Acceptance Tests: TU&H8

 Training Requirements